M-HOF-Opt: Multi-Objective Hierarchical Output Feedback Optimization via Multiplier Induced Loss Landscape Scheduling: Methods

 \section{Methods}

-In this section, we elaborate on the hierarchical output feedback control strategy for the multidimensional multiplier adaptation in \Cref{eq:srm} (see \Cref{fig:control_diagram_fbopt}) towards multi-objective optimization.
-We propose a Probabilistic Graphical Model (PGM) for the joint model parameter and multiplier adaptation process in \Cref{sec:pgm}, which leads to an optimal control formulation of parameter estimation, extending the classical hyperparameter tuning-based approach to parameter-multiplier co-evolution in \Cref{sec:hmu_control}.
+In this section, we elaborate on our multi-objective hierarchical output feedback optimization (M-HOF-Opt) as a control strategy in~\Cref{fig:control_diagram_fbopt} for the multidimensional multiplier adaptation in \Cref{eq:srm}.
+We propose a probabilistic graphical model for the joint model parameter and multiplier adaptation process in \Cref{sec:pgm}, which leads to an optimal control formulation of parameter estimation, extending the classical hyperparameter tuning-based approach to parameter-multiplier co-evolution in \Cref{sec:hmu_control}.